bokeh/bokeh/examples/app/weather/README.md

 ## Setting Up

 This demo requires the Pandas and Scipy packages in order to run.
-To install pandas using conda, execute the command:
+To install using conda, execute the command:

     conda install pandas